 15 Best Splunk Dashboard Examples

 Now that you know what makes a good Splunk dashboard, here are fifteen examples you can use as inspiration for your project.

-Even as more businesses move to remote working, managers and business executives still need to keep track of their teams.
-This dashboard is a simple aggregation of all the relevant information when it comes to remote work.
+This Splunk dashboard is a simple aggregation of all the relevant information when it comes to remote work.